 If you are installing drywall as a soundproofing measure, it is best to either install two layers of drywall with green glue in between them or invest in dampened drywall which features a soundproofing layer sandwiched in the middle of it.

 Having two layers will significantly reduce the amount of noise coming through the wall.
-Green glue is a soundproofing material that is cheap and easy to use, it will help make sure the drywall is sealed off and airtight.
+Green glue is a soundproofing material that is cheap and easy to use (similar alternatives are available), it will help make sure the drywall is sealed off and airtight.

 If you are living in an apartment, you may want to soundproof the floor and/ or ceiling as bass vibrates through solid structures.